 Getting to Zegrze reservoir from Warsaw

-Getting there can be done easily using the ‘Zefir’ ferry (Fri, Sat & Sun until end of Aug and then Sat & Sun until 15 Sep) at 09:00 in front of the Royal Castle at ‘Podzamcze’ or 09:15 from the Żeran Canal (summer only, each Sat & Sun until 15 September) near bus stop Cementownia 02.
+Getting there can be done easily using the ‘Zefir’ ferry (Fri, Sat & Sun until end of Aug and then Sat & Sun until 13 Sep) at 09:00 in front of the Royal Castle at ‘Podzamcze’ or 09:15 from the Żeran Canal (summer only, each Sat & Sun until 13 September) near bus stop Cementownia 02.
 A one way journey costs 36zł normal fare, and 18zł reduced.
 The ferry will take you to the northern part of the reservoir to the town of Serock where you have two hours before the return journey.
-Alternatively, more regularly, take bus 735 from Metro Marymont bus stop 15, which will take you to the southern part of the reservoir to stop Zegrze Południe and requires a zone 2 ticket.
+Alternatively, more regularly, take bus 735 from Metro Marymont bus stop 15, which will take you to the southern part of the reservoir in the town of Nieporęt (photo below) to stop Zegrze Południe and requires a zone 2 ticket.
 If the busy beaches are not your thing, the surrounding area has plenty of quiet tourist trails to enjoy.